 - Name-based search operators (Use specific operators like quotation marks for exact matches ("John Smith"), the minus sign to exclude terms (John -Jr), or wildcard characters (*) to find variations (Joh* Smith) to refine name-based searches.)

-- Location-specific filters (Specify a city, state, or zip code to narrow search results to individuals residing in a particular area.
-Some tools allow you to search within a radius of a location.)
+- Location-specific filters (Specify a city, state, or zip code to narrow search results to people residing in a particular area.
+Some locators allow you to search within a radius of a location.)

-- Image search capabilities (Use reverse image search tools (like Google Images or TinEye) to find where a specific image appears online, potentially revealing information about the person in the photo.)
+- Image search capabilities (Use reverse image search locators (like Google Images or TinEye) to find where a specific image appears online, potentially revealing information about the person in the photo.)

 - News and public mentions (Search news archives and online publications for mentions of the person's name.
 This can reveal involvement in events, achievements, or public activities.)